 I first discovered a recipe for fire cider years ago.
 It didn’t sound like something I wanted to try immediately, but when I read about the immune-boosting benefits I decided to be brave and give it a try.
 Years later, it’s a staple at our house around cold and flu time.

-It is a traditional recipe that contains garlic, onion, ginger, cayenne, vinegar, and raw honey.
-The original recipe calls for horseradish, but I typically substitute echinacea root.
+Fire cider is a traditional recipe that contains garlic, onion, ginger, cayenne, vinegar, and raw honey.
+The original recipe calls for horseradish, but for the sake of the kids I typically substitute echinacea root.

-Spicy Cider harnesses the beneficial properties of onion, garlic, ginger, and herbs, plus vinegar and raw honey for an immune boosting and nourishing drink with a little kick.
+Fire cider harnesses the beneficial properties of onion, garlic, ginger, and herbs, plus vinegar and raw honey for a nourishing drink with a little kick.

 How Does Fire Cider Taste?

 Judging by the ingredients in the recipe, you might not expect it to taste very good.
 I didn’t either and I was quite pleasantly surprised by the taste.
 I’ve even tried it on salads as a dressing and it has a mild peppery and sweet vinaigrette flavor.